Boris Shcherbina: Death and legacy

 Shcherbina died in Moscow on 22 August 1990, aged 70.
 It is speculated that his death resulted from a radiation-induced cancer caused by his work at the Chernobyl disaster site.
 Officially, however, it is unknown whether his death was related to radiation, as a 1988 decree that he drafted prevented Soviet doctors from citing radiation as a cause of death or illness.
 Prior to his death, Shcherbina had suffered from several heart attacks.
 He was buried at Novodevichy Cemetery in Moscow with his wife.

 Shcherbina was posthumously made an honorary resident of his birthplace of Debaltseve in 2009, and of Gyumri in Armenia in 2003.
 In Tyumen, a boulevard was named in his honour in 2003, and on 10 November 2004, a bust of Shcherbina was erected in Nikolai Nemtsov Square in Tyumen, Tyumen Oblast.
 In Gyumri, Armenia, a street was named after him and a monument of him was erected.
-There also exists plaques dedicated to him in Moscow and Tyumen.
+There also exist plaques dedicated to him in Moscow and Tyumen.

 Shcherbina has been portrayed in multiple films and documentaries about Chernobyl.
 He has been portrayed by Vernon Dobtcheff in the BBC docudrama Surviving Disaster (2006), by Stellan Skarsgård in the Sky/HBO miniseries Chernobyl (2019), and by Vladimir Yumatov in the Russian Tv series Chernobyl (2022).
 The Soviet film Contract of the Century (1985) depicts Shcherbina, as portrayed by Alexei Presnetsov, during the construction of the Urengoy–Pomary–Uzhhorod pipeline.